parmentelat/nbhosting/README.md

 In a nutshell:

-* the first time a student tries to open a notebook, nbhosting transparently creates her an account, together with a container;
+* the first time a student opens a notebook, nbhosting transparently creates them an account, together with a container;
-* the first time a student opens a given notebook, this notebook is **copied** from the master course contents **into her container**; note that there are 2 different strategies at work in terms of copying, as explained below; in any case, from that point on, her work for that notebook is independant from the master course;
+* the first time a student opens a given notebook, this notebook is **copied** from the master course contents **into her container**; note that there are 2 different strategies at work in terms of copying, as explained below; in any case, from that point on, their work for that notebook is independant from the master course;
-* containers are automatically stopped (i.e. frozen) when the student is inactive, to preserve computing resources; as a consequence, a student may have to wait up to 10 seconds when she shows up the first time or after idle time.
+* containers are automatically stopped (i.e. frozen) when the student is idle for some tunable amount of time, so as to preserve computing resources; as a consequence, a student may have to wait up to 10 seconds when she shows up the first time or after idle time (i.e. each a container needs to be respawn).

 2 Additional features allow a student to:

-* **Reset to Original**: copy again the master course into her container - **beware* that she will then lose her work on that notebook of course.
+* **Reset to Original**: copy again the master course into their container - **beware* that they will then lose their work on that notebook of course.
-* **Share Static Version**: create a read-only snapshot of her notebook, that can then be used to share her work in the course's forum.
+* **Share Static Version**: create a read-only snapshot of her notebook, that can then be used to share their work in the course's forum or on their favorite chat system.

 ![](docs/edx-extras.png)